lsmo-epfl/aiida-lsmo/docs/source/user_guide/get_started.rst

 This plugin is a collection of workchains and calcfunctions that combine the use of multiple codes (e.g., CP2K, DDEC, Raspa, Zeo++, ...) to achieve advanced automated tasks.
-You can find the list of workchains available and their API in the section :ref:`available_workchains`.

 Installation
 ++++++++++++